 We’re bringing Studio (in)Process to you in partnership with MSU Recycling and Spartan Upcycle!
 Let’s create from the comfort of your own home (or kitchen table, couch, garage, porch, etc.).
 Keep stuff out of the landfill, make upcycled art, and learn zero waste tips!
 Studio Educator Britta Urness will lead you through live projects you can follow along with, or simply watch and learn.
 Tune in on Facebook Live.

-Science Gallery Detroit Collaboration
+Science Gallery Detroit Partnership

 It was as if, with a snap of the fingers, the world changed.